Mauritius

-Mauritius, officially the Republic of Mauritius, (Note: République de Maurice; Repiblik Moris) is an island country in the Indian Ocean, about 2000 km off the southeastern coast of East Africa, east of Madagascar.
-It includes the main island (also called Mauritius), as well as Rodrigues, Agaléga, St. Brandon (Cargados Carajos shoals) and the Chagos Archipelagos.
-The islands of Mauritius and Rodrigues, along with nearby Réunion (a French overseas department), are part of the Mascarene Islands.
+Mauritius, officially the Republic of Mauritius, (Note: République de Maurice; Repiblik Moris) is an island country in the Indian Ocean, located about 1100 nmi off the southeastern coast of Africa, east of Madagascar.
+It includes the main island (also called Mauritius), as well as Rodrigues, Agaléga, and St. Brandon (Cargados Carajos shoals).
+The islands of Mauritius and Rodrigues, along with nearby Réunion, are part of the Mascarene Islands.
 The main island of Mauritius, where the population is concentrated, hosts the capital and largest city, Port Louis.
-The country spans 2040 km2 and has an exclusive economic zone covering approximately 2000000 km2.
+The country spans 2040 km2 and has an exclusive economic zone covering approximately 580000 sqnmi.

 The 1502 Portuguese Cantino planisphere has led some historians to speculate that Arab sailors were the first to discover the uninhabited island around 975, naming it Dina Arobi.
 Called Ilha do Cirne or Ilha do Cerne on early Portuguese maps, the island was visited by Portuguese sailors in 1507.
-A Dutch fleet, under the command of Admiral Van Warwyck, landed at what is now the Grand Port District and took possession of the island in 1598, renaming it after Maurice, Prince of Orange.
-Short-lived Dutch attempts at permanent settlement took place over a century aimed at exploiting the local ebony forests, establishing sugar and arrack production using cane plant cuttings from Java together with over three hundred Malagasy slaves, all in vain.
+A Dutch fleet landed at what is now the Grand Port District and took possession of the island in 1598, renaming it after Maurice, Prince of Orange.
+Short-lived Dutch attempts at permanent settlement took place over a century aimed at exploiting the local ebony forests, establishing sugar and arrack production.
 When French colonisation began in 1715, the island was renamed "Isle de France".
 In 1810, the United Kingdom seized the island and under the Treaty of Paris, France ceded Mauritius and its dependencies to the United Kingdom.
 The British colony of Mauritius now included Rodrigues, Agaléga, St. Brandon, the Chagos Archipelago, and, until 1906, the Seychelles.
 Mauritius and France dispute sovereignty over the island of Tromelin, the treaty failing to mention it specifically.
 Mauritius became the British Empire's main sugar-producing colony and remained a primarily sugar-dominated plantation-based colony until independence, in 1968.
-In 1992, the country abolished the monarchy, replacing it with the president.
+The country became a republic in 1992 but retained the Privy Council of the United Kingdom as highest court of appeal.